 Workers compensation insurance will cover all costs related to employee injuries, including medical bills, loss of income, rehabilitation costs, and even disability and death benefits in worst-case scenarios.
 Also, being able to offer your restaurant employees proper workers comp benefits means that there is a smaller chance that they will decline the benefits and file a workers compensation claim against you.

 Commercial Auto Insurance

 Does your restaurant offer deliveries or catering services?
-Then you should have commercial auto coverage as well.
+Then you should have commercial auto insurance as well.
 Even if you are a small business or catering service and you’re using your personal vehicle to bring your customers food, you should purchase this coverage, because your personal auto insurance is not going to cover medical, legal, or repair costs that result from a car accident that occurred while you were using the vehicle for business purposes.

 Employment Practices Liability Insurance

 One of the biggest business-related lawsuits last year was a $500 million sexual harassment lawsuit filed by employees against McDonald’s.
 The number of employee-related claims is on the rise and the cost of these claims is increasing as well from year to year.
-This is why you need EPLI insurance.
-Employee practice liability insurance will protect your business and pay your legal fees and potential settlements and damages related to employee claims of harassment, discrimination, failure to promote, wrongful termination, and a slew of other possible grievances.
+This is why you need EPLI.
+Employment practice liability insurance will protect your business and pay your legal fees and potential settlements and damages related to employee claims of harassment, discrimination, failure to promote, wrongful termination, and a slew of other possible grievances.